AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/developing-a-new-schema.md

 The goal of a TSC presentation would be to find view points / impacts that might not have been considered and advertise the development to the community at large.

-Including an example JSON blob which has the fields you think might be needed can help.
+Including an example JSON excerpt which has the fields you think might be needed can help.

 References that are particularly helpful are examples from existing